I’m a Financial Advisor: 3 Types of Bills Millionaires Never Put on Autopay

 Millions of Readers

 Autopay feels like one of life’s little luxuries.
-You set it up once, and suddenly bills are paid on time, late fees disappear and your to-do list gets a little shorter.
-For most things, it’s a no-brainer — why not make life easier?
+Set it up once, and your bills are forever paid on time, late fees vanish, and your to-do list gets shorter.
+For most recurring expenses, it’s a no-brainer — why not make life easier?

 Credit Card Bills

 More importantly, he said they prefer to review charges line by line to catch fraud, billing errors or duplicate charges.
-“I had a client spot $2,500 in fraudulent international transactions simply because they manually reviewed before paying,” he said.
+“I had a client spot $2,500 in fraudulent international transactions simply because they manually reviewed before paying.”

 Medical Bills